jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 ```

 The `geode-pulse` dependency is only required if you want the Manager to
-automatically start the VMware GemFire
+automatically start the [vmware-gemfire-name]
 [Pulse](https://geode.apache.org/docs/guide/115/tools_modules/pulse/pulse-overview.html)
 Monitoring Tool.
 Pulse enables you to view the nodes of your
-VMware GemFire cluster and monitor them in realtime.
+[vmware-gemfire-name] cluster and monitor them in realtime.